Frequency Modulation Tutorial Includes:

 The Foster Seeley detector or as it is sometimes described the Foster Seeley discriminator is quite similar to the ratio detector at a first look.
 It has an RF transformer and a pair of diodes, but there is no third winding - instead a choke is used.

-Like the ratio detector, the Foster-Seeley circuit operates using a phase difference between signals.
+Looking in more detail at the circuit, the Foster-Seeley circuit operates using a phase difference between signals.
 To obtain the different phased signals a connection is made to the primary side of the transformer using a capacitor, and this is taken to the centre tap of the transformer.
 This gives a signal that is 90° out of phase.

 When an un-modulated carrier is applied at the centre frequency, both diodes conduct, to produce equal and opposite voltages across their respective load resistors.
 These voltages cancel each one another out at the output so that no voltage is present.
 As the carrier moves off to one side of the centre frequency the balance condition is destroyed, and one diode conducts more than the other.
 This results in the voltage across one of the resistors being larger than the other, and a resulting voltage at the output corresponding to the modulation on the incoming signal.